-Play for All: Lower Makefield Township Parks and Recreation Plan 2022-2031 celebrates the Township's achievements and defines a path for making parks, recreation, trails, and open space even better for everyone.
+Play for All: Lower Makefield Township Parks and Recreation Plan this plan.

+2022-2031 celebrates the Township's achievements and defines a path for making parks, recreation, trails, and open space even better for everyone.
 Everyone who cares about our community has a role to play in taking our parks and recreation system to its next level of excellence.
-Lower Makefield Township is committed to implementing this plan.
-Contact the Parks and Recreation Department at 267-274-1110 to stay updated and to learn how to participate in future planning, and to learn more about how to enjoy and improve our parks and recreation opportunities close to home.
+Lower Makefield Township is committed to implementing learn more about how to enjoy and improve our parks and recreation opportunities close to home.